 I am a passionate person.
 I laugh hard and I cry hard.
 I am also ridiculously curious, always eager to learn something new.
 Here's the long and the short of where my curiosity has taken me, and how it has shaped my approach to teaching.

 One of my biggest joys is travel.
-I currently live on the road, in a van, that my partner and I built out.
+Most recently my partner and I traveled around the US in a van that we built out.
 Travel has been one of my most important educators.
 I've learned how happy and fulfilled one can be living simply.
 It has shown me true human kindness and generosity.
 It taught me steadfast independence and creative problem solving.
 As a person who is always trying to be in control, travel has shown me how to let go and live.
 Of course, it also feeds my endless curiosity for other cultures and people.
 Travel is fertile ground for discovering the world outside and inside yourself.